EvanBooneTTU/BacteriaClicker/README.md

 ### Running Locally

-To Run Bacteria Clicker locally on your machine:
+To Run Bacteria Clicker locally on your machine:<br/>
-    - Clone/download project on your machine.
+    - Clone/download project on your machine.<br/>
-    - Run <code>npm install && npm start</code> to see Bacteria Clicker in action.
+    - Run <code>npm install && npm start</code> to see Bacteria Clicker in action.<br/>

 ### Screenshot